(SOUNDBITE OF CLOCK TICKING)

 (SOUNDBITE OF MUSIC)

-LYNN NEARY: (Reading) What had the man said?
+LYNN NEARY, BYLINE: (Reading) What had the man said?
 Odd.
-She could remember the thin pink scar that cut through this upper lip and puckered when he spoke, but not the sound of his voice or his words.
+She could remember the thin pink scar that cut through his upper lip and puckered when he spoke, but not the sound of his voice or his words.
 She lowered her body into a chair, perspiration gathered in the folds of her neck.
 What did he say?
 Sonya rubbed her wedding band.
-It had belonged to her grandmother, passed onto her mother, and now, it was imbedded in Sonia's finger.
+It had belonged to her grandmother, passed onto her mother, and now, it was embedded in Sonia's finger.
 Funny.
 She could picture the man as he walked toward her, his gait smooth, his expression blank, and she could see him as he took his leave, erect, businesslike, not a wrinkle in his dark blue slacks.
 But other than that scar, everything that happened in between the coming and going was blank.
 The car was a speck when it turned onto the highway.
 Roiling storm clouds were moving across the plain.
 The rain pattering on the roof would make for good sleeping.
 That's what her Tom would say.

 (SOUNDBITE OF MUSIC)